Herbert Purey-Cust: Command at sea, 1892–1909

 Purey-Cust's first command was HMS Dart, based in Australia from 1892.
 He was promoted to Commander in 1894.
 While surveying in the New Hebrides, now Vanuatu, there was a major volcanic eruption on the island of Ambrym.
 Survey work was interrupted, and Dart helped to provide assistance to the islanders.
 Purey-Cust published an account of his observations of the eruption.
 He then returned to England, and spent two years as a naval assistant in the Hydrographic Department before re-joining Rambler in 1897, this time in command.
 Surveys were carried out over a wide area, including the West Indies, Africa, and the Red Sea.
 He was promoted to captain in 1900.

 Purey-Cost's final command, from 1902 to 1905, was HMS Triton, a paddle surveying ship.
 The surveys in home waters included the channels in the Thames estuary, tidal observations in the North Sea, sea lochs in the west of Scotland and the Orkney Islands.
-The last would become of particular importance, given the importance of the Orkneys for naval operations in World War I.
+The last would become of particular importance, given the importance of Orkney for naval operations in World War I.